anav5704/anav.dev/src/content/projects/online-pass.md

 featured: true
 title: Online PASS
 metaTitle: Online PASS - University of the South Pacific
-description: In-house software built for the University of the South Pacific.
+description: Internal software built for the University of the South Pacific.
 metaDescription: Fullstack in-house software for the University of the South Pacific built using Next JS, TailwindCSS, Prisma, AWS RDS, AWS S3 and Supabase with the frontend and backend hosted on Render.
 createdAt: 2024-01-01T00:00:00+12:00
-updatedAt: 2024-01-01T00:00:00+12:00
+updatedAt: 2024-07-17T00:00:00+12:00
 repo: https://github.com/anav5702/online-pass
 site: https://opass.anav.dev
 ---